-Your dog might be eating poop because she is seeking to supplement her diet with extra nutrients that have been sucked out of her body by or .
-A way to get an indication of whether this could be the cause is to take notice if your dog seems extra hungry despite eating what is normally enough .
+Your dog might be eating poop because she is seeking to supplement her diet with extra nutrients that have been sucked out of her body by parasites or worms.
+A way to get an indication of whether this could be the cause is to take notice if your dog seems extra hungry despite eating what is normally enough food.

-Alternatively, your dog might be eating other animals’ poop (such as cat poop) in order to ingest nutrients and minerals not available in her .
+Alternatively, your dog might be eating other animals’ poop (such as cat poop) in order to ingest nutrients and minerals not available in her food.

 10. I Want Your Attention!